TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/4_FunctionalProgramming.md

       - Since Java generates only the amount of stream you need, the infinite stream needs to generate only one element.
       - Not reduction, as they return a value based on the stream but do not reduce the entire stream into one value.
       - `s.findAny().ifPresent(System.out::println)`
+      - `findFirst()` explicitly finds the first element of the stream, while `findAny()` can pick any random element.
+(Most likely the first element, but not guaranteed!)
     - `boolean anyMatch(Predicate <? super T> predicate), boolean allMatch(Predicate <? super T> predicate), boolean noneMatch(Predicate <? super T> predicate)`
-      - `noneMatch` and `anyMatch` would run forever on infinite streams.
+      - `noneMatch` and `allMatch` would run forever on infinite streams. `anyMatch` may also run, if the predicate returns false for all elements.
       - `System.out.println(list.stream().anyMatch(pred));` (Usage same with the other two, as you need to pass a predicate.)
     - `void forEach(Consumer<? super T> action)`
       - This is the only terminal operation with a return type of `void`